mjfreelancing/AllOverIt-Ruby/alloverit-patterns-specification/README.md

 # Alloverit::Patterns::Specification

 The Specification pattern is a design pattern used to encapsulate business logic and validation rules into reusable and composable components.
-It allows you to separate the logic for decision-making from the entities or classes that use the decision-making logic.
-This pattern is particularly useful for building complex queries and validation rules in a flexible and maintainable manner.
+It separates the logic for decision-making from the entities or classes that use it, enabling flexible and maintainable development of complex ad-hoc search queries and validation rules.

 ![Specification Pattern](assets/uml.png)

-In this gem, the Specification pattern is implemented through the `Alloverit::Patterns::Specification` module.
+A specification represents a business rule created by combining units of business logic using boolean logic operations.

-`CompositeSpecification` serves as the base class from which all specifications derive.
-It provides the interface for combining and evaluating specifications using logical operations such as `and`, `and_not`, `or`, `or_not` and `not`.
+Each unit of logic is implemented as a concrete subclass of `CompositeSpecification`.
+This base class provides a common interface for combining and evaluating specifications through logical operations such as `and`, `and_not`, `or`, `or_not` and `not`.

-This gem supports flexible composition, allowing you to combine specifications through both class and instance-level operations.
+In this gem, the Specification pattern is implemented through the `Alloverit::Patterns::Specification` module, which supports flexible composition of specifications at both class and instance levels.

 Refer to the [Usage](#usage) section below for details on how to use this gem in your application.